Report Runner Event Server

 Version 2020 x86 (Originally released 4/20/2019); .Net 4 technology utilizing Crystal Reports 2011 runtime engine (supports Crystal Reports 8.5, 9, 10, XI/11, XI R2/11.5, 2008, 2011, 2013, and 2016).

 We update Report Runner constantly.
 There have been over 200 updates since the .Net version was released early 2011.
 We’ve been selling Report Runner since 2000.

-Runs on Windows XP, Windows 7, Windows 8, and Windows 10.
+Runs on Windows XP, Windows 7, Windows 8, Windows 10, all Windows Servers, and later.
 It will run on all Windows machines (both x86 and x64 architecture).